Evil Invasion: I'm a programmer, I just hack when I need to.

 - Ghost in the Shell: Stand Alone Complex:

 - In one episode, the Major visits a hacker who lives in the more typical dark, cramped room.
 This particular Hacker Cave is filled with (deliberately) anachronistic computer equipment, a good proportion of which is obsolete.
 There are also at least two robotic sex dolls lying around.

 - The Major gets one of these in Solid State Society, although hers is rather stylishly located in a light, airy penthouse apartment.

 - Live Free or Die Hard (a.k.a.
 Die Hard 4.0) has several examples.
-All the hackers that blow up at the start (at least the ones we see) imply they have a mass of pimped-out computers, then there is the truck the bad guys go around in.
+All the hackers that blow up at the start, or at least the ones we see, imply they have a mass of pimped-out computers.
+Then there is the truck the bad guys go around in.
 And again in the Woodlawn building, it has a massive super server to hold all the financial transactions of the USA (yet is able to be downloaded to a single laptop).
 Finally, there's Freddie "Warlock" Kaludis's (Kevin Smith) basement lair.

 - Stephen lives in one in The Score.

 - Serenity: Mr. Universe's home in the Big Damn Movie of Firefly.